kaka0905/CSC258H1F-2020Fall/README.md

 - Display height in pixels: 256
 - Base Address for Display: 0x10008000 ($gp)

-Milestone reached in this submission: Milestone 4 Features in Milestone4:
-i.
-Game Over and retry(retry is not printed on the screen, there will be an instruction below). ii.
-Scoreboard will be displayed in the game over screen.

 Instruction:
 1. Press 's' to start, the screen will generate plates and the doodle
 2. Press 'j' to make doodle move to left